Chocolatey Walnut-Molasses Bars

 walnut bars

-Thanksgiving pies are some of the season's best desserts, hands down.
-My favorite has always been a toss up between pumpkin pie and pecan pie.
+Holiday pies and cookies are some of the season's best desserts, hands down.
+My favorites pies have always been either a pumpkin pie or a pecan pie.
+And my favorite cookies have either been shortbread or sugar cookies.
 Many people are so tied to tradition that they eat the same sweet treats, oftentimes store-bought, but there are much better homemade options to be made with just a little creativity.
-This recipe for cookie bars is like a pecan or walnut pie but better because it includes chocolate.
+This recipe for cookie bars combines the best of holiday pies and cookies.
+And it's all the better because it includes chocolate.

-I'm not that picky when it comes to desserts and I love new takes on old classics such as nut bars instead of pie.
-First, they're easier to make and you can get a lot of little bars or squares from a large pan vs. a small pie plate.
-Plus there's better portion control with smaller finger desserts compared to a large slice of pie—at least for some people.
+I'm not that picky when it comes to desserts and I love new takes on old classics such as nut bars instead of traditional pies or the classic cookies.
+First, cookie bars are easier to make and you can get a lot of little bars or squares from a large pan vs. a small pie plate.
+Plus there's better portion control with smaller finger desserts compared to a large slice of pie—at least for some people!

-This recipe is a riff on Nestlé Tollhouse Nut Bars.
-My version is made with walnuts, molasses, and chocolate.
+This recipe for nut bars is made with walnuts, molasses, and chocolate.
 Molasses isn't often used in recipes, but it really makes a difference here because it works so well with walnuts, which stand up to the strong flavors.
-Serve these bars for dessert this Thursday and you'll hear only acclaim from your family and friends.
+Serve these bars for dessert this holiday season and you'll only hear acclaim from your family and friends.

 for the crust: